Let’s play a game.

 Ever played the board game Trivial Pursuit?

-Of course you did!
-Devised in 1979 and released in 1981 (yes, really!), it was a global phenomenon by 1983.
+Of course, you did!
+Devised in 1979 and released in 1981 (yes, really), it was a global phenomenon by 1983.
 The aim of the game, to complete your ‘cheese’ through demonstrating your grasp of (general) knowledge across several different topics.
-The game was designed to stimulate the desire for knowledge; and it did so by making the gaps in one’s general wisdom obvious through the spaces in the wheel to empower people to be curious.
+The game was designed to stimulate the desire for knowledge, and it did so by making the gaps in one’s general wisdom obvious through the spaces in the wheel to empower people to be curious.

 It is no secret that PMO’s can touch all aspects of PPM in an organisation.
-And we already know that the skills needed to become a successful PMO practitioner are different to those that you need to become a successful Project Manager.
+And we already know that the skills needed to become a successful PMO practitioner are different from those that you need to become a successful Project Manager.
 Some are transferable, but others are not copy/paste.